Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 On the CT6 models, the Surround Vision Recorder can provide a front view like any dash cam.

-Footage from the SVR is stored on an SD card located in the trunk.
+Footage from the SVR is stored on an SD memory card located in the trunk.
 However, you can also view and save the video footage on your personal computer.

 Like typical dash cams, the SVR system can help protect your vehicle from theft.
 In particular, it will activate all cameras once it detects a theft attempt on your vehicle.